tahuichimiguel/Simulations/Signal Detection/Readme.md

 ### Custom Modules to Detect Signals
 **sigtimeseries.py**
   - This module contains functions specifically designed to detect sudden changes in time-series signals
-  - Evaluation algorithm performances will be determined via Monte-Carlo simulations sampling from
+  - Evaluation of algorithm performances will be determined via Monte-Carlo simulations with noise sampled from:
+    + Normal Distribution
+    + Uniform Distribution
+    + Chi-Squared Distibution
-    + ff
+    + Exponential Distribution